 This Yakisoba Okonomiyaki recipe is bursting with umami flavors.
 It's a super hearty, rich, utterly delicious Japanese comfort food.

-One of my favorite restaurants was Wann-Japanese Izakaya, and my favorite dish there was Okonomiyaki, the Yakisoba Omelet.
-I’ve been craving it ever since and finally just had to make it.
+One of my favorite restaurants is Wann-Japanese Izakaya (in Seattle), and my favorite dish there is Okonomiyaki, the Yakisoba Omelet.
+It was what inspired me to make it.

 What is Okonomiyaki?